 Current filter:

-Erosion impacts on farms.
-It represents a loss of current and future potential productivity on the farm and affects water quality in our streams and rivers.
-Financial support and plants are available for farmers from the regional council.
+Soil erosion is a critical issue for our region’s farm land.
+It represents a loss of current and future potential productivity and affects water quality in our streams and rivers.
+Financial support and trees are available for farmers from the regional council to help manage erosion-prone land.

-Erosion impacts on farms.
-It represents a loss of current and future potential productivity on the farm.
-This high level of sedimentation also impacts on water quality within the region and the biodiversity (both aquatic and terrestrial) that depends upon it.
+This level of erosion has significant consequences.
+For farmers, it can represent both a loss of current and future potential productivity on the farm.
+Sedimentation also impacts water quality within the region and the biodiversity (both aquatic and terrestrial) that depends upon it.

 The Regional Council has a selection of poplar and willow poles for sale each year.
 These poles have been bred especially for farm planting.